Oronda/Bionformatics_internship/README.md

 # Internship
-This is my roadmap for the bioinformatics internship at ICIPE.
+This is Bioinformatics Internship repository

+My name is Audrey Oronda, an MBBU Bioinformatics intern at ICIPE. i'm excited to start my research career in genomics and bioinformatics with this internship.

-## general vision
+## long term vision
 become a bioinformatician in the near future

-## short term goal
+## short term vision
 to gain hands-on experience and knowledge from the talented scientists through training and mentorship.